akmal-05/GoogleAIAgentsIntensive/Day3_Context_and_Memory/README.md

 # Day 3: Context and Memory

 ## Learning Objectives

-Today we'll explore how agents manage context and maintain memory:
+Today’s focus is on how agents handle information over time—maintaining context, managing memory, and optimizing performance.

+By the end of this session, you should understand:
 - Context window management
 - Short-term and long-term memory systems
 - State management in agents
 - Conversation history and context retention
 - Memory optimization strategies

+---

 ## Topics Covered

-- Context Window Management
-- Memory Systems (Short-term vs. Long-term)
-- State Management Patterns
-- Conversation History Handling
-- Context Compression Techniques
-- Memory Retrieval Strategies
+1. **Context Window Management** – Understanding how LLMs process limited context and techniques to optimize it.
+2. **Memory Systems (Short-term vs. Long-term)** – Implementing temporary and persistent storage for agent knowledge.
+3. **State Management Patterns** – Designing internal structures for agents to maintain reasoning state.
+4. **Conversation History Handling** – Capturing, storing, and retrieving multi-turn dialogue efficiently.
+5. **Context Compression Techniques** – Summarization and pruning to reduce token cost.
+6. **Memory Retrieval Strategies** – Fetching relevant memories based on recency, relevance, and importance.

+---

 ## Daily Goals

-- [ ] Implement a memory system for an agent
+- Implement a basic **memory system** for an agent.
-- [ ] Understand context window limitations and solutions
+- Understand **context window limitations** and ways to extend effective reasoning.
-- [ ] Build state management for multi-turn conversations
+- Build **state management** for multi-turn interactions.
-- [ ] Document memory patterns in `concepts.md`
+- Document insights and architectures in **concepts.md**.

+---

 ## Resources

-- Use `notebook_template.ipynb` for hands-on experiments
+- Use `notebook_template.ipynb` for practical experiments.
-- Record concepts and insights in `concepts.md`
+- Record your key takeaways and explanations in `concepts.md`.
-- Reference materials in `../Resources/`
+- Reference supporting materials in `../Resources/`.

-## Next Steps

-After completing Day 3, proceed to [Day 4: Evaluation and Quality](../Day4_Evaluation_and_Quality/)